nikhil-x-gupta/visual-ai/README.md

 ### Introduction

-This python based example implementation uses three containers and can be deployed on **Intel NUC(amd64), Jeston Nano(arm64) and RaspberryPi 4(arm32)** using Tensorflow Lite and/or OpenVINO
+This python based example implementation uses three containers and can be deployed on **Intel NUC(amd64), Jetson Nano(arm64) and RaspberryPi 4(arm32)** using Tensorflow Lite and/or OpenVINO

 - Image capture and classification
 - HTTP and kafka message bridge